prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 So, the economy rewards these kinds of people with a lot of money.
 Who can take big risks and solve big problems.

-Maybe I am over-simplifying all this above, but that skill is not easy.
-Thousands of hurdles come in starting a company & to hire talented people & to make them build products & to sell them.
+Maybe I am over-simplifying all this above, but that skill is not easy to learn.
+Hundreds of hurdles come in starting a company, in hiring talented people & to make them build products & in selling those products.
 But whoever does that, the economy surely rewards them.

+Bigger the impact, bigger the reward.

 Hope now you have got at least some idea of how the economy works and how its reward system works!